PacificBiosciences/ANGEL/README.md

 pip install scikit-learn
 ```

-## INSTALLATION
-We recommend that you set up and activate a virtual environment before installation.
-See [here](https://github.com/PacificBiosciences/cDNA_primer/wiki/Setting-up-virtualenv-and-installing-pbtranscript-tofu) for installation details.

 You can download this GitHub repository in many ways.
 Here we assume you will be using ``git clone``: